canonical/cloud-init/doc/rtd/topics/instancedata.rst

   'security sensitive'.
 Only the keys listed here will be redacted from instance-data.json for non-root users.

+* **cfg**: Merged cloud-init 'system_config' from `/etc/cloud/cloud.cfg` and
+  `/etc/cloud/cloud-cfg.d`.
+Be wary, if the image includes sensitive cloud configuration such as passwords on the filesystem, that data could be present here.

 * **ds**: Datasource-specific metadata crawled for the specific cloud platform.
 It should closely represent the structure of the cloud metadata crawled.
 The structure of content and details provided are entirely cloud-dependent.
 Mileage will vary depending on what the cloud exposes.
   The content exposed under the 'ds' key is currently **experimental** and expected to change slightly in the upcoming cloud-init release.

+* **sys_info**: Information about the underlying os, python, architecture and kernel.
+This represents the data collected by `cloudinit.util.system_info`.

 * **v1**: Standardized cloud-init metadata keys, these keys are guaranteed to exist on all cloud platforms.
 They will also retain their current behavior